On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Introduction

-Kernel methods enjoy several theoretical benefits which if applicable to NNs would be desirable.
-First, training a linear model or kernel regressor requires solving a quadratic optimization problem, which reduces to solving a linear system with the kernel matrix evaluated pairwise at the training data \citep{rasmussen2003gaussian}.
-Conceptually this simplifies training significantly as the well-studied machinery of convex optimization and numerical linear algebra can be exploited.
-This is in contrast to the challenges of large-scale stochastic optimization, which compared to the convex setting suffers from slow convergence, requires manual tuning, and choosing an optimizer from a long list of available methods~\citep{schmidt2021descending}.
+Kernel methods enjoy several benefits which are desirable for NNs.
+First, training a linear model or kernel regressor requires solving a quadratic optimization problem, which reduces to solving a linear system with the kernel matrix \citep{rasmussen2003gaussian}.
+Conceptually this simplifies training significantly since the machinery of convex optimization and numerical linear algebra can be exploited.
+This is in contrast to the challenges of large-scale stochastic optimization, which suffers from slow convergence, requires manual tuning, and choosing an optimizer from a long list of available methods~\citep{schmidt2021descending}.

 Second, via the connection to GPs in the case of regression, uncertainty can be quantified via the posterior covariance defined through the NTK.
 As for prediction, uncertainty quantification then reduces to well-studied numerical methods \citep{rasmussen2003gaussian}, unlike Bayesian NNs which generally suffer from similar issues as optimization \citep{zhang2020csgmcmc,kristiadi2022posterior}.

 Third, data often becomes available continually and we want to incorporate it into the model rather than retrain from scratch.
 This \emph{continual learning} setting in practice often leads to a drop in performance on previous tasks, known as \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic,goodfellow2013empirical}.
-It has been observed that large-scale overparametrized networks forget less catastrophically \citep{Ramasesh2021EffectScale,Mirzadeh2022WideNeural} and this has been hypothesized to be a consequence of these NNs behaving according to the NTK regime.
-If that was the case, the amount of worst-case forgetting could be predicted theoretically \citep{evron2022catastrophic,Evron2023ContinualLearning} and algorithmically mitigated \citep{Bennani2020GeneralisationGuarantees,Doan2021TheoreticalAnalysis}.
+It has been observed that large-scale overparametrized networks forget less catastrophically \citep{Ramasesh2021EffectScale,Mirzadeh2022WideNeural}, which has been hypothesized to be a consequence of these NNs being in the NTK regime.
+If this were the case, worst-case forgetting could be predicted theoretically \citep{evron2022catastrophic,Evron2023ContinualLearning,Goldfarb2023AnalysisCatastrophic} and mitigated algorithmically \citep{Bennani2020GeneralisationGuarantees,Doan2021TheoreticalAnalysis}.